-Law school admissions committees agree that the most appropriate and beneficial preparation for law school is a traditional liberal arts education combined with relevant extra-curricular experiences.
-The Pre-Law advising and preparation at Dickinson incorporates these elements in a comprehensive approach to Pre-legal studies.
-Coordinated by the Pre-law advisor at the Career Center, the program is inherently flexible and allows students to explore the breadth of their intellectual interests.
+Law school admissions committees agree that the most appropriate and beneficial preparation for law school is a traditional liberal-arts education combined with relevant co-curricular experiences.
+The pre-law advising and preparation at Dickinson incorporates these elements in a comprehensive approach to pre-legal studies.
+Coordinated by the pre-law advisor at the Center for Advising, Internships & Lifelong Career Development, the program is inherently flexible and allows students to explore the breadth of their intellectual interests.

 Contemporary Economics or Introduction to Microeconomics

 (ECON 100 or 111)

 Logic (PHIL 103)